Fusion-Lightguns/Fusion-Phaser/DIY/Code/Arduino/Fusion_Phaser_V_101/README.md

   - Verify code is gonna do you good.

   - Burn to micro processor.

+  - See Pin-Button-Layout.txt to attch everything to your board.

   - Thats it follow setup instructions now you got code on board.